 How Do I Get Around Disney World?

 Disney World provides free transportation for its guests in many ways.
 If you are staying in a Disney World resort hotel, you will be able to use either buses, the monorail, boats, or the Skyliner to get to the Disney World parks.
 Access to each of these depends on the resort you are staying in, but each resort does have a way to get to each park.
-Some resorts also have walking paths to nearby parks (these are all Deluxe resorts).
+Some resorts also have walking paths to nearby parks.

 If you would like to travel within the park to other resorts or parks, you can use the transportation whether you are staying in a Disney resort or not.
 Transportation generally runs from parks to resorts, so if you want to go from park to park, hop on a bus (or the monorail or Skyliner) to get to another resort and then take their transportation to the park you want to visit.